Flame442/FlameCogs/README.md

 # Credit

-Thanks to the [creators of Redbot](https://github.com/Cog-Creators/Red-DiscordBot/graphs/contributors) for creating the base these cogs run on, the helpful support staff at the [Redbot discord](https://discord.gg/red), Aikaterna for taking the time to QA this repo, TrustyJAID for helping with deepfry, and [Desi Quintans](http://www.desiquintans.com/nounlist) for the wordlist used by Hangman.
+Thanks to the [creators of Redbot](https://github.com/Cog-Creators/Red-DiscordBot/graphs/contributors) for creating the base these cogs run on, the helpful support staff at the [Redbot discord](https://discord.gg/red), Aikaterna for taking the time to QA this repo, TrustyJAID for helping with deepfry, [Desi Quintans](http://www.desiquintans.com/nounlist) for the wordlist used by Hangman, and iComputer7#0007 for the idea to make face.